lordkorost/smart-surveillance-sorter/docs/lens-health.md

 - Blurry patches or dark spots not present in the reference
 - Dust, moisture, or insects covering part of the lens

+>[!NOTE]
-> ℹ️ Night images are used because IR illumination makes lens obstructions like spider webs clearly visible as bright glowing filaments.
+> Night images are used because IR illumination makes lens obstructions like spider webs clearly visible as bright glowing filaments.

 ---